GSecurity1979/Notes/Guide to Star Trek Online.md

 Advanced consoles you can only slot 1 type of, so slot ones your ship has most of.

+Uni console slot can slot any type of console so get your 3 experimental upgrades to get to x2.

 # Space Keybinds

 Copy the following in notepad and save as `Space.txt`.
 Then while you are in space in STO, type